hamsyn/LQG-group/index.md

 ### How to Become a PhD Candidate in the Group:

-Any student needs to fulfill the following requirements in order to become a PhD candidiate in the group:

-(1) Pass the qualifying exams of the Physics Departement.

-(2) Fulfill the requirements in the [Minimal Qualification Program](https://hamsyn.github.io/LQG-group/minimalqual) starting from 2024.
+The student needs to fulfill the requirements in the [Minimal Qualification Program](https://hamsyn.github.io/LQG-group/minimalqual) starting from 2024.